-- flow (in of gallons of wastewater), - treatment for the removal of biological oxygen demand, and - treatment for the removal of suspended solids.
+- flow (in of gallons of wastewater), - treatment for the removal of biological oxygen demand, and - · treatment for the removal of suspended solids.

 YBSD will need to expand wastewater treatment capacity in the future.
 YBSD has secured a permit from the Illinois Environmental Protection Agency (IEPA) and has acquired land for expansion.
 However, a slowdown in development halted construction and the permit has since expired.
 Figure 7.11 also shows the existing and potential facility area planning (FPA) boundaries.
-Sanitary districts are required to establish facility planning areas and have them approved by the Illinois Environmental Protection Agency (IEPA).
-A facility planning area is an area in which the sanitary district is allowed to extend their service area, as shown in Figure 7.11.
+Sanitary districts are required to establish facility planning areas and have them approved by the

+Illinois Environmental Protection Agency (IEPA).
+A facility planning area is an area in which the sanitary district is allowed to extend their service area, as shown in Figure 7.11. on page 136.
 The YBSD facility planning area boundary does not necessarily have to be coterminous with the City's planning boundary as these are separate government agencies subject to different state statutes.
-Still, the YBSD system plan should be prepared in a coordinated manner with the City's comprehensive plan.
-This is elaborated on in the next section.

-The situation with the sanitary sewer system is very similar to the water system.
-That is, an updated plan is needed to provide information on this system will be affected by future growth.
-The update of the sanitary system plan is more critical in that the system is near capacity.
-Sometime during slow growth periods it can be easy to overlook the need to prepare system expansion plans.
-However, the treatment system is near capacity and during a low growth period the water flow can slowly increase until it reached a critical point for expansion.
-Again, like the water system, encouraging development that can utilize the existing sewer mains should be preferred over extending main lines in the outskirts until the sanitary system is updated.
+Still, the YBSD system plan should be prepared in a coordinated manner with the City's Comprehensive Plan.
+This is elaborated in the next section.
+The situation with the sanitary sewer system is similar to the water system - that is, an updated plan is needed to determine impacts by future growth.
+A sanitary system plan update is more critical in that the system is near capacity.
+During slow growth periods it can be easy to overlook the need to prepare system expansion plans.
+The treatment system is near capacity and during a slow growth period, water flow can slowly increase until it has reached a critical point for expansion.
+Again, like the water system, encouraging development that utilizes the existing sewer mains should be preferred over extending lines in the outskirts until the sanitary system is updated.